The average rent of student housing Madison, WI is $1,396. The average rent in Madison, WI is depended on the location and the size of the apartment.

 7 min

 Find Student Housing Madison, WI, United States on uhomes.com.
 Browse and find affordable student housing in Madison based on your preferences.
-Student apartments Madison, WI include student apartments or social apartments.
-All the apartments Madison, WI offer fully furnished apartments with modern facilities such as communal lounge areas, games areas, study rooms, swipe card laundry, fully equipped gyms, BBQ areas and much more.
-Students looking for this type of student housing Madison, WI should visit uhomes.com to compare the various options and choose the perfect apartments for rent Madison, WI.
-Go find your roommate and feel free to contact with us!
+Student apartments in Madison, WI include student apartments or social apartments.
+All the apartments in Madison, WI offer fully furnished apartments with modern facilities such as communal lounge areas, games areas, study rooms, swipe card laundry, fully equipped gyms, BBQ areas, and much more.
+Students looking for this type of student housing in Madison, WI should visit uhomes.com to compare options and choose the perfect student apartments for rent.
+Go find your roommate and feel free to contact us!

 Madison, Wisconsin is situated between the tranquil waters of Lakes Mendota and Monona.
 It is a city that blends vibrant urban living with the tranquillity of nature.
 Living in Madison, Wisconsin can bring you a comfortable and unique experience.
 Whether you're planning a visit or considering a move, Madison promises a future filled with opportunity and adventure.

 Madison is best known for its esteemed University of Wisconsin-Madison.
 The university is not just a center of academic excellence, but it also fuels the city's dynamic atmosphere.
 Here, cutting-edge research meets a rich tradition of education, creating an environment that fosters innovation and progress.
-What’s more, there are a selection of student apartments Madison, WI near the universities, and the quality apartments for rent Madison from uhomes.com can provide students with a tremendous living experience.
+What’s more, there is a selection of student apartments in Madison, WI, near the universities, and the quality U.S. student housing from uhomes.com can provide students with a tremendous living experience.

 For outdoor enthusiasts, Madison is a paradise.
 With over 200 miles of scenic biking trails, numerous parks, and the stunning lakes, there's no shortage of activities.
 Take a leisurely stroll around the picturesque shores of Lake Wingra, or enjoy a paddleboarding adventure on Lake Mendota.